truvami/docs/docs/getting-started/02-tag-L.md

 # Getting Started Guide of tag L

-### This document details the step-by-step instructions about how to set up the truvami tag L.
+### This document details the step-by-step instructions about how to set up the Truvami tag L.

 <!-- ![Bild 1](/img/getting-started-imgs/tag_L_side.png) -->